 Electronic skin could help robots get in touch with their feelings

-A new type of energy-generating synthetic skin could create more affordable prosthetic limbs and robots capable of mimicking the sense of touch, scientists say.
+A new synthetic skin could create more affordable prosthetic limbs and robots that can imitate the sense of touch.

-Professor Dahiya, of the University’s James Watt School of Engineering, said: “Touch-sensitive electronic skin has found numerous experimental applications in prosthetics and robotics in recent years, but our project is the first energy-generating e-skin capable of offering touch feedback without using dedicated touch sensors.
+“Touch-sensitive electronic skin has found many experimental applications in prosthetics and robotics.
+But our project is the first capable of offering touch feedback without using dedicated touch sensors".

-“That lack of sensors means the skin requires no conventional power source to work, unlike other equivalent devices which include touch sensors.
+“That lack of sensors means the skin requires no conventional power source to work.
 In fact, the skin itself is the source of energy, capable of powering the hand and devices attached to it.
-The generated power can be stored in devices such as flexible supercapacitors we’ve developed to work alongside the skin, so it doesn’t have to be constantly exposed to the sun in order to work.
+The generated power can be stored in devices such as flexible supercapacitors.
+So it doesn’t have to be always to exposed to the sun to work".

-“It’s one step closer to a completely self-powered prosthetic wrapped in flexible skin made from relatively inexpensive components.
-The sensing capabilities built into the skin could even lead to skin that can ‘see’ – further refinements could help the skin identify approaching objects even before they make contact.”
+“It’s one step closer to a completely self-powered prosthetic.
+All wrapped in flexible skin made from pretty inexpensive components.
+The sensing capabilities built into the skin could even lead to skin that can ‘see’.
+Further refinements could help identify approaching objects even before they make contact ”.